-There is little doubt that the Great Recession that began in late 2007 has had profound and far reaching impacts on the higher education system in Washington.
-With demand surging as resources decline and tuition increases, policymakers continue to face unprecedented challenges in maintaining access and affordability levels necessary to produce enough college graduates to sustain future economic growth.
+The Great Recession that began in late 2007 had profound and far reaching impacts on the higher education system in Washington.
+With demand surging as resources decline and tuition increases, policymakers continue to face unprecedented challenges in maintaining the access and affordability levels necessary to produce enough college graduates to sustain future economic growth.

-Despite the challenges, the state has a longstanding commitment to provide opportunities for postsecondary education to all students, regardless of income.
-As one of the nation's most consistently generous states in terms of state-based financial aid, Washington legislators appropriated more than \$300 million to serve over 72,000 needy students in 2012-13 with the State Need Grant (SNG) program.
-The state also supports a work study program and the College Bound Scholarship, an early commitment scholarship for students from low-income families.
+Despite these challenges, the state has a longstanding commitment to provide opportunities for postsecondary education to all students, regardless of income.
+As leaders of one of the nation's most consistently generous states in terms of state-based financial aid, Washington legislators appropriated more than \$300 million to serve more than 72,000 needy students in 2012-13 through the State Need Grant (SNG) program.
+The state also supports a work study program and the College Bound Scholarship, which is an early commitment scholarship for students from low-income families.

-HELP permits a conditional scholarship or loan repayment as a program design option, as well as a traditional student loan option.
-Washington already provides several targeted workforce programs, including conditional scholarships, loan repayment programs, and a traditional loan as described in Appendix D.
+HELP permits conditional scholarship or loan repayment options, as well as a traditional student loan option.
+Washington already provides several targeted workforce programs, including conditional scholarships, loan repayment programs, and a traditional loan, which is described in Appendix D.

-Despite the availability of other forms of financial aid, many students need to borrow to help offset the rising costs of higher education.
+Despite the availability of other forms of financial aid, many students need to borrow to help offset the rising cost of higher education.
 Student loans have been the subject of many media articles (see Appendix E).